 The increase in the provision over time due to interest unwinding and the effect of any change in discount rate have been split out for employee entitlements and the defined benefit superannuation provision.
-The employee entitlement movement relating to discount rate changes has been estimated.
+The employee entitlement movement relating to discount rate changes includes some estimation.